 Label views assign a label to a set of files in the depot.
-Unlike client views and branch views, a label view doesn't copy any files; it is merely a convenient way to refer to a group of file in order to reproduce the state of those files within a client workspace at some point in the future.
+Unlike client views and branch views, a label view doesn't copy any files; label views are used to limit the set of files that may be tagged by a label.